apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 ###Safari
 No configuration is required for Safari.
 Safari automatically authenticates using SPNEGO when requested by the server.

+###Internet Explorer

+To configure Internet Explorer to use a negotiation dialog, such as SPNEGO to authenticate, complete the following steps:

+1-Go to Tools > Options > Security > Local Intranet > Sites, and select all options.

+2-Select Advanced, and add one or both of the following URLs to server:

+       http://
+       https://

+**Note:** Make sure you use the hostname of the Drillbit in the URL.

+3-Close the Advanced tab, and click OK.

+4-Go to Tools > Options > Advanced > Security (in the checkbox list), and enable the Integrated Windows Authentication option.

+5-Click OK.

+6-Close and reopen IE. You can browse to your SPNEGO protected resource.

 ###REST API
 You can use CURL commands to authenticate using SPNEGO and access secure web resources over REST.